milad180/NEOCOIN-4/README.md

 # NEOCOIN-4
-here is persian and here you can play old games for example donkey kong ▶ but dont download it! its building 🏢
+here you can play old games for example donkey kong ▶ but dont open it yet! its building 🏢